IBM/go-security-plugs/plugs/nopluggate/README.md

 # NoPlugGate

-This gate has a Plug that does not meet the plug interface as indicated by pluginterfaces
+This gate does not have a Plug at all!

 It cant be loaded